Z-Wave-Me/zwave-smarthome/README.md

 - Elements: Sorting by last updated.

 #### Fixes
+- Filter function in elements prevents further use of UI elements #185.
-- Strange sting on widget #180
+- Strange sting on widget #180.
 - Infinite loop on login #184.
 - Elements: Fixed knob bug.